pigpigyyy/Yuescript/doc/docs/doc/README.md

 **Description:**

-Insert the Yuescript loader to the package loaders (searchers).
+Insert the YueScript loader to the package loaders (searchers).

 **Signature:**
 ```lua